 This employee handbook is to be utilized as a basic reference concerning policies and procedures, privileges and opportunities, and obligations and responsibilities affecting employees of the City of Walker.
 It is intended as a convenient guide and therefore does not contain every policy and has only excerpts from others.
-You may obtain complete information from the actual policy documents located in the office of the Municipal Clerk for the City of Walker.
+You may obtain complete information from the actual policy documents located in the administrative offices for the City of Walker.
 These include the following: